SSO - OpenID Connect#

 Organization support#

-This is shown on the image below.
+This is illustrated in the image below.

 ../../_images/bacularis_authentication_idp_identity_provider_organization.png